-- the boiler
+- The boiler

-- the wall bracket
+- The wall bracket & fixing jig

-- template
+- Template

-- an accessories pack containing appliance service connections and washers
+- An accessories pack containing appliance service connections and washers

-- the instruction pack containing the installation & servicing instructions, user instructions, guarantee registration card, and a 3-amp fuse.
+- The instruction pack containing the installation & servicing instructions, user instructions, guarantee registration card, and a 3-amp fuse.

 4.3 UNPACKING

 At the top of the carton pull both sides open - do not use a knife - unfold the rest of the carton from around the appliance, carefully remove all protective packaging from the appliance, and lay the accessories etc. to one side.
 Protective gloves should be used to lift the appliance, the appliance back-frame should be used for lifting points.